ca-archived/iOS-NBUImagePicker/README.md

 Modular and fully customizable UIImagePickerController replacement with Simulator-compatible AVFondation camera, AssetsLibrary and custom directory assets' browser, and image cropping, filters and gallery.

 _Uses [NBUCore](https://github.com/CyberAgent/iOS-NBUCore) and [NBUKit](https://github.com/CyberAgent/iOS-NBUKit).
 Supports [NBULog](https://github.com/CyberAgent/iOS-NBULog)._

+## Demo

+There is a PickerDemo project included in the repository and can also be tried online [here](https://app.io/hOkuyK).

 ## Features